-- 48. It is important for all participants to take steps to build confidence throughout the peace process.
+49. It is important for all participants to take steps to build confidence throughout the peace process.
 In the course of our discussions, many subjects other than decommissioning were raised which are relevant to the development of trust.
 We make no recommendations on them since they are outside our remit.
-But we believe it appropriate to address briefly some of them, since success in the peace process cannot be achieved solely by reference to the decommissioning of arms. - 49.
-Support for the use of violence is incompatible with participation in the democratic process.
+But we believe it appropriate to comment on some of them since success in the peace process cannot be achieved solely by reference to the decommissioning of arms.

+- 50. Support for the use of violence is incompatible with participation in the democratic process.
 The early termination of paramilitary activities, including surveillance and targeting, would demonstrate a commitment to peaceful methods and so build trust among other parties and alleviate the fears and anxieties of the general population.
-So, too, would the provision of information on the status of missing persons, and the return of those who have been forced to leave their communities under threat.

-- 50. Continued action by the Governments on prisoners would bolster trust.
-So, too, would early implementation of the proposed review of emergency legislation, consistent with the evolving security situation. - 51.
+So, too, would the provision of information on the status of missing persons, and the return of those who have been forced to leave their communities under threat. - 51.
+Continued action by the Governments on prisoners would bolster trust.
+So, too, would early implementation of the proposed review of emergency legislation, consistent with the evolving security situation. - 52.
 Different views were expressed as to the weapons to be decommissioned.
 In the Communiqué, the Governments made clear their view that our remit is limited to those weapons held illegally by paramilitary organisations.
 We accept and share that view.
 There is no equivalence between such weapons and those lawfully authorised.
-However, in the context of building mutual confidence, we welcome the commitment of the Governments, as stated in paragraph nine of the Communiqué, "to continue to take responsive measures, advised by their respective security authorities, as the threat reduces." - 52.
+However, in the context of building mutual confidence, we welcome the commitment of the Governments, as stated in paragraph nine of the Communiqué, "to continue to take responsive measures, advised by their respective security authorities, as the threat reduces." - 53.
 We share the hope, expressed by the Royal Ulster Constabulary, that policing in Northern Ireland can be normalised as soon as feasible.
-A review of the situation with respect to legally registered weapons, the use of plastic bullets, and continued progress toward more balanced representation in the police force, would contribute to the building of trust. - 53.
+A review of the situation with respect to legally registered weapons, the use of plastic bullets, and continued progress toward more balanced representation in the police force, would contribute to the building of trust. - 54.
 Several oral and written submissions raised the idea of an elected body.
-We note the reference in paragraph three of the Communiqué to "whether and how an elected body could play a part".
-Given the overwhelming commitment to peace, the circumstances could be created for the decommissioning process to proceed during all-party negotiations, within the three-strand structure on which the parties have already agreed.
-The confidence to achieve these could in turn be created by a broadly acceptable elective process. - 54.
-Finally, in our meetings, the importance of further progress in social and economic development of Northern Ireland and its communities was emphasised time and again in the context of building confidence and establishing a lasting peace.
+We note the reference in paragraph three of the Communiqué to "whether and how an elected body could play a part."
+Bodies elected in accordance with democratic principles express and reflect the will of the people.
+If it were broadly acceptable, with an appropriate mandate, and within the three-strand process, an elective process could contribute to the building of confidence.

+55. Finally, in our meetings, the importance of further progress in the social and economic development of Northern Ireland and its communities was emphasised time and again in the context of building confidence and establishing a lasting peace.